investindex/Fund/README.md

 Take the largest fund in the world: Vanguard's [total US stock fund](https://institutional.vanguard.com/investments/product-details/fund/0970).
 Its oldest share class with the lowest initial minimum investment is the investor class ([VTSMX](https://institutional.vanguard.com/investments/product-details/fund/0085)), with an expense ratio of .14%.
 Vanguard's investor shares have been phased out and are no longer open to new investors.
 Admiral shares ([VTSAX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vtsax)) have a lower expense ratio of .04%.
 VTSAX's initial minimum depends on your retirement plan, although in a taxable account its initial minimum is $3,000.
 Institutional shares ([VITSX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vitsx)) have an expense ratio of .03% and an initial minimum of $5 million.
 A retirement plan administrator can reach this minimum by pooling the contributions of many plan participants; individual employees don't need to have that much on their own.
 Institutional Plus shares ([VSMPX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vsmpx)) have an expense ratio of .02% and an initial minimum of $100 million.
 And only for the largest institutions, Institutional Select shares ([VSTSX](https://investor.vanguard.com/investment-products/mutual-funds/profile/vstsx)) have an expense ratio of .01% and an initial minimum of $5 billion.
 All of these share classes are mutual funds: there is also an ETF share class ([VTI](https://investor.vanguard.com/investment-products/mutual-funds/profile/vti)) with an expense ratio of .03%.

 These are Vanguard's names for their share classes.
 Other fund companies have share classes with different names and properties.
 To gather information about each fund offered to you in your retirement plan, read the fund's [prospectus](https://www.investor.gov/introduction-investing/investing-basics/glossary/mutual-fund-prospectus).
 The two sections you should check are “principal investment strategies” and “fees and expenses”.
 For index funds, the primary fact you need from "principal investment strategies" is what index the fund tracks.
 If it’s an active fund, this section will give a broad overview of the fund’s approach.
 Some retirement plans offer active funds with egregious expense ratios above 1%.
 As I explained above, active funds aren’t always bad: those from Avantis, DFA, and a few others are systematic and have relatively low expense ratios.
 There are several potential fees you should be aware of.
-Some of them can be found in the “fees and expenses” section of the prospectus, and some can be imposed by your plan provider.
+Some of them are found in the “fees and expenses” section of the prospectus, and some can be imposed by your plan provider.

 * Expense ratio: the annual fees extracted from the fund to cover various operating expenses.